For readability, this article uses "gay" synonymously with "gay, lesbian, bisexual, and transgender (GLBT)."

 Some people, meanwhile, believe the University should make the benefits equal to those available to spouses of University employees.
 A number of people noted that certain benefits such as tuition waivers and dependent life insurance—which are available to employees at some of CWRU's peer institutions—are not available to domestic partners of University employees.

 Mr. McLane says the University is working to make benefits equal.
 Beginning this fall semester, domestic partners will become eligible for CWRU tuition waivers.
 And next year, he says, the University will attempt to identify life insurance carriers willing to cover DPs.

 When members of the campus community are asked what would make CWRU a friendlier place for people who are gay, the answers flow freely.
 More services and support.
 A stronger commitment to educating students—and the entire campus community—about GLBT issues.
 More faculty members who are out and supportive of students.
 And a more powerful pledge on the part of the University administration to making CWRU a more accepting place, in general.
-(To learn more about the University's perspective, see the sidebar "A More Welcoming Place.")
+(To learn more about the University's perspective, "A More Welcoming Place.")